loicdescotte/loicdescotte.github.io/_posts/2022-09-09-traverse-optional-values.md

 ## Java version

 In Java we will use the stream API, which is a bit more verbose but still working fine.
-Stream::flatMap will remove all the undefined elements and remove (like Scala's flatten) the Optional wrapper.
+Stream::flatMap will remove all the undefined elements and remove the Optional wrapper (like Scala's flatten).

 ```java
 List<Optional<String>> list = List.of(Optional.of("A"), Optional.empty(), Optional.of("B"));